jorycz/iMac-5K-display-convert/README.md

 - Camera cable is pretty long and is hidden under current board
 - Camera litte control board above of Noctua fan is fixed on place by hot-melt hand gun
 - Power supply is fixed on HDD enclosure by Epoxy glue
+- Driver Board holder is shifted on the top side from the back of the iMac case using pads (in stl folder).
+9 mm is on the left side and 6 mm is on the right side.
+Put it under holder between the holder and aluminium column
+- Nuts are prevented from falling out of the holder by using hot-melt glue

 ![final assembly](cimages/1200_final%20build%20completed.jpeg)